 • Cool, funky, cheesy, horror and more types.

-The tool that can help you out with a quick search to some extent, is namemesh.com.
-You might have to incorporate any of the above methods to get a desired outcome.
+The tool that can help you out with a quick search; to some extent, is namemesh.com.
+You might have to incorporate any of the above methods to get the desired outcome.

 7. A keyword research tool to find a domain name.